infinum/eightshift-frontend-libs/readme/packages.md

 * gh-pages - Terminal GH pages lib for deployment to GH pages.
 * jest - Jest testing lib.
 * jest-environment-jsdom - Package used for tests to provide enviroment.
+* micromodal - Modal component used in the project here only for storybook.
+* ol - Map component used in the project here only for storybook.
+* ol-mapbox-style - Map component used in the project here only for storybook.
 * react-test-renderer - This package provides an experimental React renderer that can be used to render React components to pure JavaScript objects.
 * replace-in-file - A simple utility to quickly replace text in one or more files or globs.
 * sassdoc - Sass docs library.
+* swiper - Swiper component used in the project here only for storybook.